zmariaalice/zmariaalice/README.md

 ### Hi there 👋

-- 🔭 I'm currently Full Stack Developer Intern
+- 🔭 I'm currently Full Stack Developer
 - 🌱 I’m currently learning and working on Python/Flask and Angular
 - 😄 Pronouns: she/her